piskvorky/gensim/docs/src/tutorial.rst

 >>> sims = index[tfidf[vec]]
 >>> print list(enumerate(sims))
 [(0, 0.4662244), (1, 0.19139354), (2, 0.24600551), (3, 0.82094586), (4, 0.0), (5, 0.0), (6, 0.0), (7, 0.0), (8, 0.0)]

+How to read this output?
+Document number zero (the first document) has a similarity score of 0.466=46.6\%, the second document has a similarity score of 19.1\% etc.

 Thus, according to TfIdf document representation and cosine similarity measure, the most similar to our query document `vec` is document no. 3, with a similarity score of 82.1%.